Human-AI Synergy Supports Collective Creative Search

 \subsection{Interaction with people changes AI behavior}

 Previous theoretical work \citep{tsvetkova2024new} suggests that humans and AI can influence each other indirectly by observing and responding to each other’s behavior (second-order effects).
-To quantify the influence of Hybrid Human-AI condition on both human and AI agents, we compared the individual performance and creativity.
-Fig. \ref{figure-indirect-hybrid}A shows that human participation in the Hybrid condition tends to reach higher maximal similarity score than the Human Social group, though this difference did not reach statistical significance ($t(757) = 1.74$, $p = .083$, $d = 0.13$).
-In contrast, AI agents in the Hybrid condition performed significantly better than in the AI-only condition ($t(739) = -4.28$, $p < .001$, $d = 0.34$).
+To quantify the influence of Hybrid Human-AI condition on both human and AI agents, we compared their performance and diversity.
+Fig. \ref{figure-indirect-hybrid}A shows that human participants in the Hybrid condition did not differ significantly in individual performance from the Human Social group ($p=0.392, d=0.032$).
+In contrast, AI agents in the Hybrid condition performed significantly better than in the AI-only condition ($p<.001, d=0.618$).
 These results suggest that AI agents, in particular, modified their behavior when exposed to input from the other type of agent.
-For individual diversity, neither humans nor AI agents in the Hybrid condition differed significantly from their respective baselines.

-We also measured \textbf{lexical diversity} as the proportion of unique guessed words among all the guesses across games with the same hidden word.
-As shown in Fig. \ref{figure-indirect-hybrid}B, humans in the Hybrid condition contributed a significantly higher proportion of unique words compared to the Human Social condition ($p < .001$).
+As shown in Fig. \ref{figure-indirect-hybrid}B, humans in the Hybrid condition contributed a significantly higher proportion of unique words (\textbf{lexical diversity}) compared to the Human Social condition ($p < .001$).
 Similarly, AI agents in the Hybrid condition also showed a significantly higher lexical diversity compared to the AI-only condition ($p < .001$).

-Overall, humans showed modest performance gains when receiving AI input, whereas AI benefited more strongly from human input.
-This pattern suggests complementary roles: humans contribute broader exploration that can guide AI toward promising regions of the search space, while AI can help overcome local impasses.
+Taken together, these results reveal an asymmetric complementarity between human and AI agents.
+AI agents benefited most from hybrid condition: human input helped them shift toward more varied and productive regions of semantic space.
+In contrast, human showed little change in performance or diversity, suggesting they served primarily as a source of exploratory signal that guided AI toward more promising regions of semantic space.